Safe Investing 101

 Safe investing is NOT a "get rich quick" process

-If you're making money hand over fist in the markets, congratulations.
+If you're making money hand over fist in the markets, congratulations!
 Enjoy it while it lasts.
-If there's one thing I've learned about investing, it's that no one has a perfect track record.
+Based on social medial you may think otherwise, but no one makes money on every trade.
 Everyone has trades and/or investments that move against them and lose money now and then.
 The key is not losing too much when it happens (and it will happen).

 Safe investing is NOT risk-free investing

 There's no such thing as a risk-free investment.
 But there are ways to limit the risk of any investment.

 Safe investing is NOT predicting the future

 We can't predict...we can only prepare.
-So let's prepare to make money, rather than try to read the tea leaves.
+So let's prepare to lose less when we're wrong and make more when we're right.

 Safe investing is NOT rocket science

 You don't need special training to practice safe investing.
-All you really need is the desire to take control of your finances, and you're good to go.
+All you need is the desire to take control of your finances, and some effort.